-1.3 Board & Board Committees ToRs (continued)
+1.3 Board & Board Committees Terms of References (continued)

 The Board has determined that each Director shall stand for re-election at each Annual Meeting or by means of ordinary shareholder resolution.
 In determining the re-election of Directors, the Board reviewed whether each Director remained qualified for his/her post.